 - Schedule your giveaway to run for a month, maybe two.
 If you have more than one book coming out, you may want to overlap your giveaways.
 This allows an author to have plenty of time to promote and push readers to enter.

 - It takes the Goodreads staff at least two business days to approve your giveaway, so submit your dates well in advance of when you’d like it to start, particularly if it’s during a holiday.

 - Try ending your giveaway midweek, rather than on a weekend.
 That way, readers are more likely to see it on the “Ending Today” list.
 This creates a sense of urgency that can lead to more entrants.
 Remember, also, that the giveaway ends at midnight.
 If you want the giveaway to end on Wednesday, put Thursday as the date, so it will end at 12:00 am Thursday.

 - How many copies you want to give out is up to you, but don’t go overboard.
 One or two copies are great, but ten copies is overkill.

 - Don’t limit yourself to just a national audience.
 The more you open up the contest to people in other countries, the more participants will add your books to their “to-read” list.

 - Mention your giveaway in your blog, social media pages or on your website.
 Post the link so that readers can go there automatically.

 - If you mail out your books yourself, make sure you send them immediately.
 You don’t want to mar your event with a complaint that the winner never got the book.

-- Consider adding a personalized note to the reader, along with your autograph inside the cover, thanking them for their interest and expressing hope that he/she will enjoy it and post a review.
+- Consider adding a personalized note to the reader (along with your autograph inside the cover), thanking them for their interest and expressing hope that they will enjoy it and post a review.
 A small personal touch can go a long way in turning a giveaway winner into a loyal reader.

 About Shauna Bray